jigx-com/jigx-docs/docs/Administration/Organization Settings/OAuth Configurations.md

    3. OpenID
    4. Auth0
 7. Image URL - this OAuth field is optional.
-8. Use login hint - this field is optional, add a login hint parameter in the format required by the 3rd party identity provider.&#x20;
+8. Use login hint - this field is optional, add a login hint parameter in the format required by the 3rd party identity provider.
 9. All the organization's domains set up at registration are listed under **Domains.**
-   1. To add additional domains, contact support\@jigx.com.&#x20;
+   1. To add additional domains, contact support\@jigx.com.
    2. To accomodate for unknown domains not associated with the organization use a wildcard (\*) in the OAuth configuration.
 See [Set up a domain wildcard]().
 10. **Redirect URL **- Add the redirect URL, you can add multiple URLs.
 Redirect URLs must match the configuration of the Client app on the 3rd Party IDP.
-11. Enter the **Client ID**, and **Client Secret.  **These are optional.
+11. Enter the **Client ID**, and **Client Secret**.
+These are optional.
 12. Enter the **Issuer**.
-If you use the Service configuration endpoints, then Issuer is not required, but if not, then Issuer is a required field to complete the configuration.&#x20;
+If you use the Service configuration endpoints, then Issuer is not required, but if not, then Issuer is a required field to complete the configuration.
 13. By default, the **Use PKCE** and **Use Nonce** are selected, you can deselect these if not required.
-14. Add scopes that define the specific resources or actions that the application is allowed to access on the user's behalf.&#x20;
+14. Add scopes that define the specific resources or actions that the application is allowed to access on the user's behalf.
-15. If no issuer is provided, complete the Service configuration endpoints.&#x20;
+15. If no issuer is provided, complete the Service configuration endpoints.

 ## Updating OAuth configurations

 1. Click on the OAuth's name in the list.
-2. The OAuth settings display in the side panel, make the required changes. &#x20;
+2. The OAuth settings display in the side panel, make the required changes.
 3. Click **Save**.

 ## Removing OAuth configurations